near/core-contracts/scripts/README.md

 - Whitelist contract at `whitelist.<MASTER_ACCOUNT_ID>`
 - Staking pool factory contract at `pool.<MASTER_ACCOUNT_ID>`

-It will whitelist the staking pool factory.
+It will whitelist the staking pool factory account.

 It requires `80` NEAR tokens.